mariana-scorp/esscass-2019-nlp/3-tree/README.md

 How to run code locally:
 - run `jupyter notebook` in Terminal from the repository folder
 - press Shift+Enter to run a block of code

+## To follow without running

+Simply open the jupyter notebook in your browser.

+If you get an error message _Sorry, something went wrong.
+Reload?_ while loading a notebook in your browser, try opening the notebook with the help of https://nbviewer.jupyter.org.